Altermodern

-Altermodern, a portmanteau word defined by Nicolas Bourriaud, is an attempt at contextualizing art made in today's global context as a reaction against standardisation and commercialism.
+Altermodern, a blend word defined by Nicolas Bourriaud, is an attempt at contextualizing art made in today's global context as a reaction against standardisation and commercialism.
 It is also the title of the Tate Britain's fourth Triennial exhibition curated by Bourriaud.

 Concept

 In his keynote speech to the 2005 Art Association of Australia & New Zealand Conference, Nicolas Bourriaud explained: